fanpu/website/_posts/2022-12-31-latex-tips.markdown

 | `\,`               | Thin space |
 {: .table .table-bordered .table-sm }

-So our new expression now looks like
+So our new expression now looks like:

 {% highlight latex %}
 P(X) = \int xyz \, dx